fengyuanchen/cropper/README.md

 - **offsetY** (optional):
   - Type: `Number`
   - Moving size (px) in the vertical direction.
-  - If not present, its defualt value is `offsetX`.
+  - If not present, its default value is `offsetX`.

 Move the canvas (image wrapper).